 Probate Lawyers Who Care

 To receive more support to probate a will and throughout this entire process, families might consider receiving the support of a probate attorney in Alberta.
 Our probate team wants to help you.
 Kahane Law Office helps you when a family member or loved one has passed away and you are executor for them.
-Call 403-225-8810 or email us directly here today to contact us.
+Call In Edmonton (780) 571-8463 and in Calgary (403)-225-8810 or email us directly here today to contact us.